mpanighetti/dnd5e-mote/ch-1-welcome-to-mote/timekeeping.md

 ### Second

-A second is an arbitrary small unit of time which divides larger timekeeping measurements.
+A second, sometimes referred to as a "moment", is an arbitrary small unit of time which divides larger timekeeping measurements.

 ### Minute